primiano/perfetto-docs/docs/guides/memory.md

-As for native heap profiles, if we want to focus on some specific aspect of the graph, we can filter by the names of the classes.
+As with native heap profiles, if we want to focus on some specific aspect of the graph, we can filter by the names of the classes.
 If we wanted to see everything that could be caused by notifications, we can put "notification" in the Focus box.